SWC-OSG-Workshop/general/novice/DHTC/06-TroubleShooting.md

 <h2> Troubleshooting techniques </h2>

 <h3> Diagnostics with condor_q  </h3>
-The *condor_q* command shows the status of the jobs.
-It can also be used to diagnose why jobs are not running.
+The *condor_q* command shows the status of the jobs and it can be used to diagnose why jobs are not running.
 The *condor_q* command with  the options " -analyze" and "-better-analyze" would get detailed information about the jobs.